Spectralvibes/Learning/Angular/questions.md

 When an observable or promise returns something, we use a temporary property to hold the content.
 Later, we bind the same content to the template.
 With the usage of AsyncPipe, the promise or observable can be directly used in a template and a temporary property is not required.
 - **Purpose**: The AsyncPipe subscribes to an observable or promise and returns the latest value it has emitted.
 When a new value is emitted, the pipe marks the component to be checked for changes.

-# Differentiate between ng-Class and ng-Style.
-In ng-Class, loading of CSS class is possible; whereas, in ng-Style we can set the CSS style.

 # What is metadata?